Boon Lay

-The subzone is a division of West Coast GRC, under the management of West Coast Town Council.
+The subzone is a division of West Coast Group Representation Constituency, under the management of West Coast Town Council.
 The people living there are represented by member of parliament Desmond Lee.

+Etymology and history

+The subzone was named after Chew Boon Lay (周文禮), a prominent businessman in the late 19th century and early 20th century who owned the land where the precinct stands.

+The War Department of the colonial government of Singapore made a requisition of 1.012 km2 of land from his estate and the land was subsequently named Boon Lay after Chew.
+This led to the growth of Boon Lay Village in the 1940s, with a population of about 420 in the early 1960s.
+Boon Lay Place had earthworks begun in 1969 and had their HDB flats built since 1974.

 Neighbouring Areas

 Residential Areas

 The only private estate in the precinct is Summerdale, while the rest consists of estates built by the government.